hcekne/data-science-container-template/README.md

 # Data Science Container Template

-A reusable Docker container template for data science projects with Jupyter, DuckDB, and development tools.
+A template for quickly creating Docker-based data science environments with Jupyter, DuckDB, and development tools.

 ## Features